Do You Need to Identify the Parts of a Beehive?

 Purchase and prepare your equipment prior to bee arrival.
 This is a good time to add extras such as entrance reducers, feeders and equipment to keep the queen from laying eggs in your honey supers.

-During the busy bee season, some parts of a beehive may be temporarily hard to obtain.
+During the busy bee season, some beehive components may be temporarily hard to obtain.
 Good planning will make your bee season much easier and more enjoyable.